Red Rocks Amphitheatre: Notable recordings

 On September 1, 2014, OneRepublic, a band hailing from Colorado Springs, announced they would be heading back to Red Rocks for a special performance to close out the North American leg of their Native Summer Tour.
 While performing the song "I Lived" they recorded the band, the audience, and one of their fans (Bryan Warnecke) for the "I Lived" music video.
 The video also featured several aerial views of the venue during the day as well as during the concert itself.
 This performance of the song was done to help spread awareness for cystic fibrosis and to share Bryan's journey with the disease.
 The music video was released on September 25, 2014.

-On June 10, 2015 Barenaked Ladies performed at Red Rocks on their Last Summer on Earth 2015 tour.
+On June 10, 2015, Barenaked Ladies performed at Red Rocks on their Last Summer on Earth 2015 tour.
 The performance was aired on AXS TV, then later released on May 20, 2016, as a live album titled BNL Rocks Red Rocks and in 2017 the English hard rock supergroup Bad Company.

 Opeth released a live DVD and Blu-ray of their May 11, 2017, performance at Red Rocks on November 2, 2018.
 Gojira performed the same night and released the full concert, titled Live At Red Rocks, on YouTube on May 20, 2020.

 Singer-songwriter Vance Joy released a live recording of his performance at Red Rocks recorded during his Nation of Two World Tour.
 The album was recorded on May 30, 2018 and released in November 16, 2018, entitled Live at Red Rocks Amphitheatre.

 The American pop-punk band Nofx released a live recording of their full 18-minute song "The Decline (EP)" featuring Baz's orchestra in a 2019 performance at the venue.
 Comedian Bill Burr filmed a comedy special at Red Rocks in September 2021.

+In 2025, american singer-songwriter Gracie Abrams released a live version of her The Secret of Us Tour concert at Red Rocks, recorded during the 2025 leg of the tour, and available exclusively on Apple Music.

 In film and television

+The final portion of Waylon Jennings' hour long TV special Waylon in 1980 was filmed at Red Rocks during a 1980 concert.
+The entire performance was recorded and is set to be released by his son Shooter Jennings sometime in the near future, it will be Waylon's first posthumous live album release.

 In 1987, former Colorado Senator Gary Hart announced his campaign for president with a press conference at Red Rocks.

 Part of the 1990 film The Adventures of Ford Fairlane was filmed at Red Rocks.
 Opening sequences feature the fictional rock band "Black Plague" playing at Red Rocks Amphitheatre where lead singer Bobby Black (played by Vince Neil) makes a grand entrance hanging from the rock face of the landmark red rocks above the crowd swooping on stage via zipline.